 Is Your Injury Covered Under NC Workers’ Comp Law?

-Not all workplace injuries are covered under NC Workers’ Comp Law.
-Workers’ compensation in North Carolina generally covers 1) employees who are 2) injured as a result of an on the job accident that 3) arises out of their employment with an 4) employer covered by the NC Workers’ Compensation Act.
+4. employer covered by the NC Workers’ Compensation Act.
 Employers and their insurance carriers will carefully examine workers’ compensation claims to determine if any of these limitations provide a basis for denying the claim.
 Frequently, injured NC employees complain that they were led by an insurance adjuster or investigator to say something that later hurt their case.
 A North Carolina workers’ comp attorney can help injured NC employees avoid such traps.

-Forklift driver Only injuries that are caused by an accident are compensable under the NC workers’ comp system.
+Only injuries that are caused by an accident are compensable under the NC workers’ comp system.
 This means there must be some identifiable cause of the injury outside of the normal work routine.
 Whether an injury was caused by an accident or not is a frequent issue in contested cases and the North Carolina Industrial Commission (NCIC) has ruled on this issue in hundreds of different factual situations.

 Back injuries are an exception and are compensable in North Carolina if they arise out of a specific traumatic incident, regardless of whether there is an accident.
 Common workers’ comp accidents in NC include falls, machine accidents, load handling accidents, and even automobile accidents.